MCP Servers for Design: How Sailop Integrates with Any AI Agent

 # Install and try it now

-sailop mcp # Start the MCP serverGive your AI agent design awareness.
-Set up Sailop's MCP server and every component it generates will be checked against 73 rules across 7 dimensions.
+sailop mcp # start the MCP serverGive your agent design awareness.
+Set up the MCP server and every component it generates gets checked against 73 rules across 7 dimensions.
 Start at sailop.com/mcp.